Accessibility tools

 Occupational Therapy Children's Service at Pavilion House

-Here at Pavilion House, we aim to empower your child and their support network (home, school, nursery etc) to access all the information needed, when needed.
+We aim to empower your child and their support network (home, school, nursery etc) to access all the information needed, when needed.
 There are a lot of strategies and interventions you and your child can try, both at home and school, to help and support with tasks or activities that they might be struggling with.

 Our Children’s Occupational Therapy service uses a tiered intervention approach (Universal, Targeted and Specialist input) in line with Royal College of Occupational Therapists' guidance.